7th Grade Life Science

 Every picture that is drawn or photographed should be marked with the magnification!

-Focusing the Microscope
+Focusing a Microscope

 1. Make sure you are using the lowest power objective lens (that would be the shortest one)